|Birth: ||Jan. 5, 1847|

 Cole Road in Hingham is named in his honor.

-He died from tuberculosis and pneumonia at St. Margaret's Hospital in Louisburg Square, Boston.
+He died from tuberculosis (acute general) and pneumonia at St. Margaret's Hospital in Louisburg Square, Boston.
 His funeral was held at his home on Otis Street in Hingham.

 Job Thomas Cole (1811 - 1883)